Soumyabrata/nighttime-imaging/README.md

 * `undistort_WAHRSIS_imgs.py` Undistorts our sky camera images; needed during the creation of the dataset.

 ### Superpixel function
 The various functions required in SLIC superpixel segmentation can be found in the folder `./SegmentationToolbox`.
+The core functions of SLIC are re-distributed under [GNU General Public License](https://en.wikipedia.org/wiki/GNU_General_Public_License) terms.

 ### Reproducibility
 In addition to all the related codes, we have also shared the generated results.
 These files are contained in the folder `./results`.